donutrj/heartbreaker/content/Supporting Docs/Spells.md

 Skeletons will follow simple instructions.

-Magic Dice are not refreshed until skeleton is dispelled at wizard's whim.
+Mana Dice are not refreshed until skeleton is dispelled at wizard's whim.
 # Raise Skin Kite
 + Range: Touch
 + Target: Flayed Corpse